jkunimune/nibasa/faq.md

-this system makes sense for a lot of reasons. it reduces the number of roots in the language substantially, which reduces the time required to learn it, and it allows the derivation of words that don't have common roots in natural languages, like ??? for "unwell". it improves root recognition and prevents
+this system makes sense for a lot of reasons. it reduces the number of roots in the language substantially, which reduces the time required to learn it, and it allows the derivation of words that don't have common roots in natural languages, like ??? for "unwell".

+The more common system of simply having separate roots also has advantages, though. it improves root recognition, while also avoiding the awkward task of deciding which in each pair gets to be a root.

 It's not quite accurate to say that Nibasa has twice as many adjective roots as Esperanto. that's because for less common adjectives, Nibasa uses symmetric derivation: a noun like "rupa" will be prefixed with two common roots to form opposing compound adjectives.